Exam Code: CCBA Practice exam 2023 by Killexams.com team

 How do I become a certified business analyst?

-• Prepare for the CBAP® certification exam by getting trained and meeting the eligibility requirements.
+• Prepare for the CBAP® certification test by getting trained and meeting the eligibility requirements.

-• Take the CBAP® exam to become a Certified Business Analyst Professional.
+• Take the CBAP® test to become a Certified Business Analyst Professional.

 • You can become a certified Senior Business Analysis Professional by passing the CBAP exam.